 Hampshire College provides very limited space for students to store some items over the summer.
 However, the College assumes no liability for those items and students use the storage spaces at their own risk for theft, water or fire damage, or any other type of loss.
 Students are limited to storing three boxes each (a mini-fridge may take the place of one box) and all items (with the exception of mini-fridges) must be in boxes.
 No furniture, computers or other electronic devices, or bicycles will be allowed in storage areas.
-Storage is available by application only and on campus storage options will end on the last day of the Spring Advising/progress review period or if/when the storage spaces are full. whichever comes first.
+Storage is available by application only and on campus storage options will end on the last day of the spring advising/progress review period or if/when the storage spaces are full, whichever comes first.

-Students who are moving into Merrill or Prescott for the coming academic year may store items in their new housing area over the summer.
-Greenwich and Enfield residents must store their items in the basement of either Merrill or Dakin and are prohibited from storing any items within their apartments/mods.
+Students who are moving into merrill or prescott for the coming academic year may store items in their new housing area over the summer.
+Greenwich and enfield residents must store their items in the basement of either merrill or dakin and are prohibited from storing any items within their apartments/mods.

-Storage closets within Greenwich and Enfield Areas are NOT secure; any items left at the end of the academic year will be discarded and students will be assessed charges for extra cleaning costs.
-Students who go on leave [50] or field study [43] may NOT leave items in storage during their absence.
+Storage closets within greenwich and enfield areas are not secure; any items left at the end of the academic year will be discarded and students will be assessed charges for extra cleaning costs.
+Students who go on leave [38] or field study [55] may not leave items in storage during their absence.
 There is no access to storage over the summer.
 Students must remove items from storage within the first few weeks of September (dates will be posted in the fall).
-Items left beyond that time will be considered abandoned and will be discarded or donated in keeping with the Abandoned Property Policy [218].
+Items left beyond that time will be considered abandoned and will be discarded or donated in keeping with the abandoned property policy [205].

 Bicycles may not be stored on campus during the summer vacation period.
-See Bicycle Policy [225] for additional information.
+See the bicycle policy [210] for additional information.